Asymptotic analysis of high order soliton for the Hirota equation: Conclusion

-In this paper, we just consider the finite order soliton and analyze the long-time asymptotics.
-The analysis method proposed in this work can be readily extended to the other integrable models, such as the sine-Gordan equation, modified KdV equation, derivative NLS equation and so on.
+In this paper, we just consider the finite order soliton and analyze the long-time asymptotics. \lm{Under one spectral parameter $\lambda_1$, the high-order soliton represents the interaction between $N$-solitons with the same amplitude but having a particular chirp \cite{Gagnon-OL-1994}.
+In contrast to the multi-pole solutions with distinct spectral parameters, the high-order soliton with single pole as well as its asymptotic behavior has received less attention.
+Thus this topic in this paper is worthy of study in the integrable field.
+More significantly, the analysis method proposed in this work is only related to the Darboux matrix, which can be regarded as efficient tool to analyze the asymptotic behavior directly.} Thus this method can also be readily extended to the other integrable models, such as the sine-Gordan equation, modified KdV equation, derivative NLS equation and so on.
 Very recently, there exist some progresses on the large order soliton for the NLS equation \cite{Peter-Duke-2019,Deniz-JNS-2019,Deniz-arXiv-2019}.
-For the large order soliton, the complete description on the high order soliton in different regions is also an interesting problem, which is deserved to explore by the RHP in the third section in the future studying.
+For the large order soliton, the complete description on the high-order soliton in different regions \lm{(as the order $n\to\infty$)} is also an interesting problem, which is deserved to explore by the RHP in the \lm{second} section in the future studying.